boennecd/rollRegres/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/rollRegres)](https://github.com/boennecd/rollRegres)

 # rollRegres
-This package contains functions for fast fast rolling and expanding linear regression models.
+This package contains functions for fast rolling and expanding linear regression models.
 You can install the package from Github by calling

 ```r